-- Topic, Description, Date and Duration.
-Much like a Zoom Meeting Room, the Topic, Description and date details are required, and we'll complete during our meeting and/or from informaton provided from your request form submission.
+- Topic, Description, Date, and Duration.
+Much like a Zoom Meeting Room, the Topic, Description, and date details are required, and we'll complete during our meeting and/or from information provided from your request form submission.

-Enable Registration: Strongly Encouraged.
+Enable Registration (Recommended).
 Registration enables collecting attendee names and emails, other questions/details you wish to collect, and allows you or your area to provide subsequent contact before and after the webinar.
 Without registration, users may potentially join with names that you may not be able to identify or associate back to a member of the Loyola community (ex: "Johnny" as opposed to "Johnny Smith" who registered with their Loyola email).

 - Webinar Password: If you wish to have additional security for your webinar, you may create a password up to 10 characters in length.